gdbooks/LegacyOpenGL/Chapter8/halfspace.md

 ## Implementation

 Cool, now that we understand the half space test (If you don't call me on skype) let's go ahead and implement it in our test scene.
-I'm going to be working in the camera scene we just implemented in the last section.
+Go ahead and make a new test scene that's exactly the same as the caemra scene we created earlyer.
+Don't use the camera scene!

 Implement a ```Plane``` class, and the ```HalfSpace``` function.
 For ease of use, make the ```HalfSpace``` function a static member of the ```Plane``` class.
 Also, make the ```ComputePlane``` function a static member of the plane class.